Ritesh2332/HR-Analytics-Employee-Performance/README.md

 ## Exporting Cleaned Dataset:
 The cleaned dataset was exported as a CSV file with UTF-8 encoding, facilitating seamless analysis.
 This refined dataset was saved separately for further exploration.

+## 📊 Exploratory Data Analysis (EDA)

+With the cleaned data ready, exploratory analysis was conducted using `eda.ipynb`.
+- Key visualizations include distributions of training scores, KPIs, previous year ratings, age by gender, etc.
+- The goal was to uncover patterns, outliers, and trends before moving to SQL insights.

 ## SQL Queries:
 A series of SQL queries were executed to delve into various facets of the dataset: